Policy on Academic Integrity

 1. OFFENSES IN A COURSE:

-If a breach of academic integrity occurs in a course, the primary responsibility for dealing with alleged offenses to the Academic Integrity Policy rests with the instructor in whose course the alleged offense occurs.
-The instructor may notify the student by email if a meeting with the student is not possible at the time the alleged offence is discovered.
-In these cases, the instructor shall thoroughly discuss or explain in writing the evidence of the offense and the sanction to be imposed.
-Depending on the severity of the offense, the instructor may require that an assignment be repeated with a reduction in grade for the assignment, may record a grade of zero or failure for the assignment, or may record a failure for the course.
-Possible sanctions for academic integrity violations should be noted in writing on the instructor’s syllabus.
-The instructor will file an Academic Integrity Offense Report with the Associate Dean of the College, noting the nature of the incident and the sanction imposed.
+If a breach of academic integrity occurs in a course, the primary responsibility for dealing with alleged offenses rests with the instructor.
+The instructor should meet with the student to thoroughly discuss the evidence of the offense and the sanction to be imposed.
+If a meeting is not possible, the instructor may notify the student in writing.
+Any course-specific sanctions for academic integrity violations should be noted in writing on the course syllabus.
+The instructor should also file an Academic Integrity Offense Report with the Dean of Undergraduate Education, noting the nature of the incident and the sanction imposed.

-When an instructor has filed an Academic Integrity Offense Report, the Associate Dean will meet with the student to discuss the matter and the sanctions imposed.
-The Associate Dean will ensure that the student has a full understanding of the seriousness of the offense, the procedures to be followed and the possible consequences of the breach of academic integrity.
-The Associate Dean will ask the student to sign a form acknowledging the offense and accepting the imposed sanctions.
-This form will be filed along with the Academic Integrity Offense Report.
+When an instructor has filed an Academic Integrity Offense Report, a Success Advisor or representative from the Dean of Undergraduate Education’s office will meet with the student to discuss the matter and the sanctions imposed.
+The Advisor or Dean will ensure that the student has a full understanding of the seriousness of the offense, the procedures to be followed, and the possible consequences of the breach of academic integrity, and will ask the student to sign a form acknowledging the offense and accepting the imposed sanctions.

-If upon the submission of an Academic Integrity Offense Report the Associate Dean determines that a student has a prior offense, the Judicial Review Board will examine the case according to procedures outlined in the Student Code of Conduct.
+If upon the submission of an Academic Integrity Offense Report the Dean of Undergraduate Education determines the student has a prior offense, the Dean will inform the student of the additional sanctions outlined by College policy and discuss the appeal and Judicial Review processes outlined below.

 2. OFFENSES OUTSIDE A COURSE:

-In instances of alleged academic “vandalism” outside the context of a specific course, such as interfering with another’s work using information technology systems, the case shall be presented to the Associate Dean of the College for review.
-The Associate Dean shall undertake a thorough investigation of the alleged offense, and if sufficient evidence warrants further action, the Associate Dean shall refer the case to the Judicial Review Board.
+In instances of alleged academic “vandalism” outside the context of a specific course, such as interfering with another’s work using information technology systems, the case shall be presented to the Dean of Undergraduate Education for review.
+The Dean of Undergraduate Education shall undertake a thorough investigation of the alleged offense, and if sufficient evidence warrants further action, the Dean of Undergraduate Education shall refer the case to a Judicial Review Board.
+When an offense occurs outside the context of a course, the Judicial Review Board will determine the sanctions imposed for each offense.
+These sanctions may include: (a) suspension from the College for a determined amount of time; or (b) expulsion from the College.

 SANCTIONS